-- 6.0 I agree to be bound by this Code of Conduct and the IBA Code of Ethics, the IBA Disciplinary Code and the IBA Anti-Harassment Policy; I acknowledge that any infringement of this code may be referred to the IBA Ethics Committee and/or AIBA Disciplinary Committee and may lead to disciplinary measures and sanctions taken against me. - 6.1 I also understand that at any point during an alleged breach of the Code of Conduct and/or breach of the IBA Code of Ethics / IBA Disciplinary Code during the competition, that my accreditation may be suspended or removed without prejudice whilst an investigation is initiated or ongoing.
+- 6.0 I agree to be bound by this Code of Conduct and the IBA Disciplinary and Ethics Code and the IBA Anti-Harassment Policy; I acknowledge that any infringement of this code may be referred to the IBA Ethics Committee and/or AIBA Disciplinary Committee and may lead to disciplinary measures and sanctions taken against me. - 6.1 I also understand that at any point during an alleged breach of the Code of Conduct and/or breach of the IBA Code of Ethics / IBA Disciplinary Code during the competition, that my accreditation may be suspended or removed without prejudice whilst an investigation is initiated or ongoing.

-Name: Signature:

-Role (circle one): Athlete e/Team Official/Competit tion Official

-NOC code: Date:

-Team Officials only) (dd/mm/yyyy)
+Name: Signature: Role (Circle one): Athlete/Team Official/Com petition Official NOC code: Date: (Athletes and Team Officials only) (dd/mm/yyyy)